bytebase/bytebase.com-old/content/blog/how-to-cross-compile-with-cgo-use-goreleaser-and-github-action.md

 author: Junyi
 published_at: 2022/08/24 15:17
 feature_image: /static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/banner.webp
-tags: Education
+tags: How-To
 description: We meet some trouble using goreleaser and cgo at the same time.
 This blog tells how we found the best practices.
 ---

 ## Background